-The property is currently the East Bentleigh Club, run by Melbourne Football Club who until recently owned the property, they sold to property developers in 2021.
+The property which was The Bentleigh Club, was run by Melbourne Football Club who owned the property, they sold to property developers in 2021.

 Buried deep beneath the many extensions and modernisation is a house that was built sometime in the 1850’s from handmade bricks of clay taken from the nearby Elster Creek, the history of which reflects the changing times and fortunes of the district and the people who helped write its history.

 The early owners, looking out from the upper windows, would have seen thick scrub and stately red gums, rolling grasslands and swamps.
 Later the orchards and gardens as the property and surrounds were established.